What is that horrendous smell?

 Why Snakes Release Musk

 Snake musk isn’t something that happens by accident.
-Snakes release musk when they feel threatened and want to escape their predators.
+It is a way for snakes to defend themselves from predators.
+They release musk when they feel threatened and want to escape their predators.

 Interestingly, it’s more common to find a smaller and younger snake releasing musk, but you’ll sometimes see older snakes do it in the wild, too.